 Allow the bread to cool for at least 20-30 minutes.
 Remove the bread from the pan by lifting the parchment paper out of the pan.

 Slice and enjoy.
 Store any leftover bread in a bag.
 Or, cut the bread and store the slices in a large air-tight container (my favorite prep containers can be found, here).
 Store the bread in the fridge for up to 5 days.
 This bread makes for a great make-ahead breakfast option.

 2019 Update: The original recipe, published back in 2013, did not include arrowroot starch.
 It also called for 1/4 cup of chopped walnuts (added to the batter).
 I've found this recipe works best with the small amount of arrowroot now called for in the recipe.
 If you loved the original version and don't want to include arrowroot starch, I completely understand.
 By all means, you're welcome to leave it out.
 That said, I highly recommend using the arrowroot starch.
 It makes a tremendous difference in the final texture of the bread.
 Also, if you loved the walnuts, you're welcome to still add them.
 Keep in mind, you won't see the addition of arrowroot in the video, as the video was made a couple of years ago.

 Carb Information: I purposely do not share nutritional information here on the blog, because I believe in eating real food versus counting calories and numbers.
 But I have received many requests from folks following keto (by the way, I recently hosted Dr. Axe on the podcast and we talked all about keto) and wanting the carb information for this recipe.
 The number provided is for an entire loaf, not a slice...Carbs: 285g.
 If you choose to use honey, the carbs will increase.

-Note: This post was originally shared in June 2013 with an update to photos and important information to help you as a reader, in June of 2019.
+Note: This post was originally shared in June 2013 with an update to photos and important information to help you as a reader, in 2020.